lvgl/lvgl/docs/widgets/calendar.rst

   - day names have no border, no background and drawn with a gray color
   - days of the previous and next month have :cpp:enumerator:`LV_BTNMATRIX_CTRL_DISABLED` flag
-  - today has a thicker border with the theme’s primary color - highlighted days have some opacity with the theme’s primary color.
+  - today has a thicker border with the theme's primary color - highlighted days have some opacity with the theme's primary color.

 Usage
 *****